When to Choose Virtual Care and How to Prepare

 4. Have your health information ready

-5. Check your health insurance
+5. Check your insurance coverage

 Some insurance companies may have different policies for telehealth appointments, so verify your coverage before the visit.